How is an Open Badge Constructed?

 Is your organization implementing Open Badges and looking to get certified?
 Watch this 30-minute recorded webinar to get a quick orientation to the Open Badges standard and learn more about the roles of Issuer, Displayer, and/or Host.

 Open Badges support a variety of powerful features that distinguish them from other types of digital badges:

 Alignment — Open Badges may include URLs that point to the official description of the target of the alignment.
 For example, a badge may be aligned to a competency or academic standard published in an external framework.

 Criteria — Open Badges can contain detailed information about the requirements needed to earn the badge.

-Endorsements — Open Badges can contain endorsements (claims of support made by third-parties) regarding BadgeClasses, Assertions, or Issuers.
+Endorsements — An Endorsement is a specialized credential type of Open Badges 3.0 that signals positive support for an issuing organization, a credential program, or a specific achievement credential awarded to an individual.
+Open Badges can contain endorsements (claims of support made by third parties) regarding BadgeClasses, Assertions, or Issuers.
 For example, a professional association might endorse an educational institution's badge offering (BadgeClass), or an internship supervisor might endorse an Assertion issued to an intern related to workplace professionalism.
+Learn more about Endorsements.